-If you have not done so, complete Step 3 to start a Rstudio workspace.
-Your starting file path is
+In this step, you’ll copy your data into the project using the Jupyter terminal.
+If you have not done so, complete Step 3 to start a Jupyter workspace.

-/mnt.
-By default, this is considered the root of your Domino project.
-If you add or modify files in
+this is considered the root of your Domino project.
+If you add or modify

-Use the Tools > Terminal > New Terminal menu to open a Rstudio terminal.
+Go to New > Terminal to open a Jupyter terminal.

 In the new terminal, run the following command to fetch some data from the BMRS: